Three-dimensional finite element model of Piping System

-We performed a structural analysis of Fiberglass Reinforced Plastic Piping (FRP) for use in a Flue Gas Desulfurization System in a power plant in Vietnam.
+We performed a structural (FEA) analysis of Fiberglass Reinforced Plastic Piping (FRP) for use in a Flue Gas Desulfurization System installed at a power plant in Vietnam.

 The desulfurization system piping is subject to thermal and pressure loadings, as well as self-weight, contained fluid weight, operational forces, wind loads and potential seismic events.